PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 </tbody>
 </table>

-(2) The `predict()` method of the Universal Table Recognition Pipeline v2 object is called to perform inference prediction.
-This method returns a `generator`.
-Below are the parameters and descriptions of the `predict()` method:
+(2) Call the `predict()` method of the General Table Recognition v2 Pipeline object for inference prediction.
+This method will return a `generator`.
+The parameters of the `predict()` method and their descriptions are as follows:

 <table>